-- Swap a digital voucher for a printed ticket at the ticket office, and get a reserved entrance time at the Colosseum, that 2,000-year-old icon of Ancient Rome
+- Exchange your digital voucher at the Colosseum Ticket Office for a timed-entrance ticket to the Colosseum, that 2,000-year-old icon of Ancient Rome

 - Imagine the world of gladiators, slaves, senators, emperors and soldiers as you see the places where they carried out their daily lives

-Roman Forum In ancient times when Rome was Caput Mundi (Capital of the World), this very valley was the beating heart of this capital of an empire.
-Expanded by later emperors, this valley was always the social, political and commercial and religious hub.
-Highlights include the Temple of the Vestal Virgins (a very important cult in the city, who kept the home fires burning), the Temple of Julius Caesar, and the Senate House.
+In ancient times when Rome was Caput Mundi (Capital of the World), this very valley was the beating heart of the metropolis.
+Expanded by later emperors, this valley was always the social, commercial and religious hub.
+Highlights include the Temple of the Vestal Virgins, the Temple of Julius Caesar, and the Senate House.

-Palatine According to legend, the Palatine Hill is where Romulus chose to found Rome.
+According to legend, the Palatine Hill is where Romulus chose to found Rome.
 Since that time, the Roman republican aristocracy chose to make it their neighborhood, and later it was the site of the imperial palace.
-Highlights here include the Casa di Augusto (House of Augustus), the Domus Flavia (Flavian Palace), the Baths of Septimius Severus, and the spectacular views it offers of the Colosseum and the forum (no wonder the well-to-do chose to live here!).
-Whether you come here before or after the Colosseum you'll get a great overview, and also get to enjoy the greenery here among the ruins.
+Highlights here include the House of Augustus, the Domus Flavia, and the spectacular views it offers of the Colosseum and the forum (no wonder the wealthy chose to live here!).

-One ticket to see all three of these keys sites of Ancient Rome - including timed entrance to the Colosseum - that's a lot of modern wins for a day among ancient ruins.
+One ticket to see all three of these key sites; that's a lot of modern wins for a day among ancient ruins.

 - Ticket to the Colosseum, Roman Forum and Palatine Hill